one2nc/mongo-oplog-populator/README.md

 - 10% updates
 - 5% deletes

-`mongopop` performs insert, update and delete operations randomly.
-If you were to specify 100 operations, 85 of them will be inserts, 10 will be updates and 5 will be delete opertions.
-The operations are divided equally into the two collections - employees.employee and students.student. i.e. In case of `$ ./mongopop 100`, 50 operations will be done on employee collection and remaining 50 will be done on student collection.
+The `mongopop` utility carries out insert, update, and delete operations in a randomized manner.
+For instance, if you designate 100 operations, the distribution will be as follows: 85 of them will be inserts, 10 will be updates, and 5 will be delete operations.
+It's important to note that these operations are performed individually for each database collection.
+To illustrate, consider the scenario where you execute `$ ./mongopop 100` with `MAX_DB=2` and `MAX_COLLECTION=2`.
+In this case, all 100 operations will be distributed across `database1.collection1`, `database1.collection2`, `database2.collection1`, and `database2.collection2`.

 ## Setup
 1. Setup mongo: Start a MongoDB replica server with 3 MongoDB instances (1 primary and 2 secondaries)